Updated: Sep 8

 4. Your T-Shirt is talking! - Wearable Technology

 The fashion industry is one of the most active sectors for marketing firms.
 From technology travel, fashion is a market that will never die.
 Because of IoT, your t-shirts can communicate, and your pants can warn you not to wear them today.
 Is it a pipe dream?
 Not.
 It has already begun to manufacture such products for businesses.
 We're no longer discussing the smartwatch.
 We're talking about clothes or wearables that tell the story of your fabric's history and structure as you wear it.
 You won't have to be concerned if you misplace your favorite sweater because your phone will notify you of its location.
-Your clothes will not only do these things for you but also provide you with fashion advice.
+Your clothes will do these things for you and provide fashion advice.
 This one sounds promising.

 5. How much money?